wijjo/jiig/README.md

 ## Program structure

-* User-selected driver to interpret metadata as a user interface.
+* A user-selectable driver interprets metadata to produce a user interface.
-* Tool definition, either as a special tool script or a Tool object.
-    * Tool metadata.
-    * Root (top level) Task module or function reference.
 * Decorated @task functions.
+    * Declares a function that implements a "task", which provides a type-safe function that can be invoked by any user interface implementation.
-    * Task function annotated parameters.
+    * Task function arguments are annotated by field declarations which can specify documentation, validation, and type conversion.
-    * Optional child sub-task references in @task call.
-    * Optional CLI hints, e.g. option flags, in @task call.
+* Tool configuration file, "jiig.yaml" specifies the following:
+    * Tool metadata, including description, author, copyright, etc..
+    * Task tree maps registered task functions to a user interface, e.g. a text- based command line interface.

-Task functions can have pure "business" logic, because field data validation and type conversion is handled externally.
+Task function code can be focused on pure "business" logic, since field data validation and type conversion is handled externally.
+For example, an argument could require an existing file path.

-But when fields and business logic do need to change in concert they are likely found in the same file, the same function, and probably the same editor screen.
+-

 ## User interface

-The initial release supports argparse-based command line interfaces (CLIs).
-But user interfaces (UIs) are modular, and implemented by drivers that convert field data and UI-specific hints into the concrete user interface.
+The initial Jiig release supports argparse-based command line interfaces (CLIs).
+But user interfaces (UIs) are modular, and are implemented by drivers that convert field data and UI-specific hints into a concrete user interface.

-It will be possible in the future to extend field hints and add drivers to support UI alternatives like the following.
+Future drivers could support UI alternatives like the following:

 * ReST API based on tasks, fields, and ReST-specific hints.
 * Simple dialog-based GUIs that map tasks and fields to windows and controls,